 Finally, a major Chapter goal is to inform its members of current Chapter events, and other relevant matters.
 The Chapter's bi-monthly newsletter provides a means by which the members are kept current on Chapter activities, and provides a means to distribute articles on topics of general and technical interest to members.

-ISACA New England is a member chapter of ISACA International (isaca.org), which is now into its’ 50th year as a global association helping individuals and enterprises achieve the positive potential of securely operating and managing Information Systems in highly regulated business environments.
+ISACA New England is a member chapter of the global organization, ISACA (isaca.org), which is now into its’ 50th year as a global association helping individuals and enterprises achieve the positive potential of securely operating and managing Information Systems in highly regulated business environments.
 Today’s world is powered by ever-advancing software technologies, and ISACA equips professionals with the knowledge, credentials, education and community to advance their careers and transform their organizations accordingly.

-ISACA leverages the expertise of its half-million engaged professionals in information and cyber security, governance, assurance, risk and innovation, as well as its enterprise performance subsidiary, CMMI Institute, to help advance innovation through technology.
+ISACA leverages the expertise of its half-million engaged professionals in information and cyber security, governance, assurance, risk, privacy and innovation, as well as its enterprise performance subsidiary, CMMI Institute, to help advance innovation through technology.
 ISACA has a presence in more than 95 countries, including more than 220 chapters and offices in both the United States and China.

 Follow ISACA on Twitter